AgentTorch/AgentTorch/README.md

 # 1. Installation

-The easiest way to install AgentTorch is to install it from the PyPI repository
+The easiest way to install AgentTorch is to install it from the PyPI repository.
+Upon Public release, AgentTorch will be made available at:
 ```
 pip install torch_agent
 ```